bbody/CMD-Resume/README.md

 2. Edit js/details.js and fill in your own details
 5. Upload open index.html and run in a local webbrowser to test
 6. Deploy to a website

-## Example
-[Here](http://cmd-resume.s3-ap-southeast-2.amazonaws.com/index.html) is an example of my resume in a command line.